 - When you finish the exercises that require lifting your legs, you can do the ones that lift your upper body.

-I don’t like to count the repetitions in my abdominal routine at all.
+I wouldn’t say I like to count the repetitions in my abdominal routine at all.
 What I always recommend is to prioritize quality over quantity.

-I always avoid doing an endless amount of repetitions executed in a speedy way.
+I always avoid doing an endless amount of repetitions executed speedily.
 Instead, do each repetition slowly and focus on contracting and working the abdominal muscle.